A Song of Ice and Fire: Writing process

-"Red Wedding", a crucial twist in A Storm of Swords, are based on events in Scottish history such as the Black Dinner of 1440 and the Massacre of Glencoe in 1692.
+"Red Wedding", a crucial plot point in A Storm of Swords, are based on events in Scottish history such as the Black Dinner of 1440 and the Massacre of Glencoe in 1692.

 Martin has also drawn from Roman history for inspiration, comparing Stannis Baratheon to the Roman Emperor Tiberius.

 The story is written to follow principal landmarks with an ultimate destination, but leaves Martin room for improvisation.
 On occasion, improvised details significantly affected the planned story.
 By the fourth book, Martin kept more private notes than ever before to keep track of the many subplots, which became so detailed and sprawling by the fifth book as to be unwieldy.
 Martin's editors, copy editors, and readers monitor for accidental mistakes, although some errors have slipped into publication.
 For instance, Martin has inconsistently referred to certain characters' eye colors, and has described a horse as being of one sex and then another.